anomen-s/save-games/2024-the-talos-principle/README.md

 * easter egg: cinema - green stamp in counsel board in left chamber, fake wall behing the portal
 * easter egg: dynamite - jump out from stairs at Wrap Around the Corner and use dynamite on Sphynx
 * paint
-* star: behind wall in chamber, put cube on buzzer and jump over the wall
+* star 1: behind wall in chamber, put cube on buzzer and jump over the wall
-* blue generator on top of the pyramid
+* star 2: use connector on blue generator on top of the pyramid and hidden receiver on sphynx

 ## B5
-* star: central pillar, need a box and connector from chamber with next to fenced room with fan
+* star: central pillar, need a box and connector from chamber with next to fenced area with fan
-* TODO easter eggs
+* terminal on far end of the island
+* easter egg: Statue of Liberty - use telescope and key below in water on left side
+* easter egg: The Dark Side Of The Moon cave - access (using cube) and activate fan in water in far end of the island

 ## B6
 * paint
+* easter egg: secret room - jump on top of the teleport room

 ## B7
 * terminal in desert